SuperNEMO-DBD/Falaise/resources/examples/geometry/ex01/README.rst

  * Description:

-   This  example illustrates  how to  use the geometry manager to extract geometry information from the SuperNEMO demonstrator virtual geometry provided by Falaise.
+   This example illustrates how to use the geometry manager to extract geometry  informations  from  the  SuperNEMO  demonstrator  virtual geometry provided by Falaise.

+   This use case  allows to fetch, compute and display  the total mass of drift  cell anode or  field wires in the  SuperNEMO demonstrator module.

  * Source files :